roytrust/programming/ml/ai_azure.md

 * Natural language processing - The capability for a computer to interpret written or spoken language, and respond in kind.
 * Knowledge mining - The capability to extract information from large volumes of often unstructured data to create a searchable knowledge store.
 * **How machine learning works**: Data scientists can use all of that data to train machine learning models that can make predictions and inferences based on the relationships they find in the data.

+###
+* The goal of training is to improve a model so that it can make high-quality estimations or predictions.
+Once trained, you can use a model in the real world like normal software.
+* Models don’t train themselves.
+They're trained using data plus two pieces of code, the __objective function__ and the __optimizer__.
+* The **objective** is what we want to the model to be able to do.
+So that a computer can understand our objective, we need to provide our goal as code snippet called an **objective function** (also known as **cost function**).
+Objective functions judge whether the model is doing a good job.
+* During training, the model makes a prediction, and the objective function calculates how well it performed.
+The optimizer is code that then changes the model’s parameters so the model will do a better job next time.
+* It's important to keep in mind that the objective, data, and optimizer are simply a means to train the model.
+They are not needed once training is complete.
+It's also important to remember that training only changes the parameter values inside of a model; it doesn't change what kind of model is used.

 ### Automated machine learning
 * automatically tries multiple pre-processing techniques and model-training algorithms in parallel.
 Classification, Regression, Time series forecasting